 • Unsubsidized and Nonsubsidized Federal Stafford Loans.

-How to consolidate your student loans
+Should you consolidate your student loans?

-If you have federal student loans and want to merge your monthly payments into one payment without losing federal benefits — access to PLSF and ICR plans, for example — your only option is to consolidate your student loans through the Direct Consolidation Loan program.
+If you have federal student loans and want to merge your monthly payments without losing federal benefits, your only option is to consolidate through the Direct Consolidation Loan program.
 But before you do this, consider potential drawbacks.
-For example, if you choose a longer repayment term, you could pay more in interest.
-Plus, unlike student loan refinancing, consolidating your loan won’t give you a chance to lower your overall interest rate.